fire-ui/fire-ui/README.md

 - Install with npm: `npm i @fire-ui/fire-ui`
 - Use jsdelivr: https://cdn.jsdelivr.net/npm/@fire-ui/fire-ui/
 - Use unpkg: https://unpkg.com/@fire-ui/fire-ui

+## Status
+Fire UI is now considered to be a project in maintainence mode, which means there'll no major changes about Fire UI, however, we will keep maintaining this project.

 ## Bug and feature requests
 Have a bug or a feature request? [please open an issue](https://github.com/fire-ui/fire-ui/issues) if your problem or idea is not addressed yet.